librz/all-about-typescript/object-of-objects.md

 }
 ```

 But using array has a problem: we cannot use it like enum hence no `reference value by key` ability.
-Using `object of object` can easily solve this:
+Using `object of objects` can easily solve this:

 ```typescript
 const Languages = {